-Over the past few days, Lovely Ladies, a WhatsApp group of women who reside in the Gurugram condominium I live in, has been abuzz.
+Over the past few days, the WhatsApp group of women who reside in the Gurugram condominium I live in, has been abuzz.
 Most of the group’s 220-odd members have been spending hours sharing notes on where to get the best henna applied, the best stores to buy bangles from, and beautician cost.
 All this is a serious buildup towards “the day.”

 And that big day is Karva Chauth, a Hindu festival celebrated by married women mostly across northern India today (Oct.
 17).
 The wives fast from sunrise to moonrise, avoiding even water, seeking long lives for their husbands.

 Preparations often begin weeks ahead and include shopping for clothes, jewellery, and spa treatments.
 Besides pampering themselves through the day, the women also perform community puja and socialise with other women from the family or neighbourhood.

 The rituals end with catching a glimpse of the full moon through a kitchen sieve and offering the celestial body—and the husband—prayers.
 This last phase is often marked by a gift for the wife.

 Raised in a fairly conservative Punjabi family in Delhi, Karva Chauth was an inseparable part of my growing years.
 As a pre-teen, it was almost an adventure for me.
 I would wake up at 4 am with my mother and grandmother to eat sargi (a meal had before sunrise that day), and then watch them in awe as they dressed up in new clothes and the finest jewellery.